lsst-dm/dmtn-184/index.rst

 - MQ3C(10) spatial partitioning
 - 30 day time partitioning for DiaSource and DiaForcedSource
-- time partition is not using Cassandra partitioning but separate tables instead
+- time partition is not using Cassandra partitioning but separate per-partition tables instead

-Partition sizes should provide a balance between number of partitions queried and the size of the data returned.
-Smaller partition size will reduce overhead in the size of the returned data but will increase the number of queries need to select needed data.
+Optimal partition sizes should provide a balance between number of partitions queried and the size of the data returned.
+Smaller partition size will reduce overhead in the size of the returned data but will increase the number of queries needed to select the data.
 Time partitioning is implemented using separate per-month tables, this is done to simplify management of the data beyond 12 month.
 Older data that will not be queried after 12 months can be moved to slower storage or archived to save on SSD storage cost, that process would be easier to implement with the data in separate tables.

 Part of epic was devoted to testing possible options for partitioning that could potentially improve performance which are described below.